sandboxie-plus/sandboxie-docs/Content/BreakoutFolder.md

 `*` defines any subfolder beyond App folder (App\1, App\1\1 and etc.).
 `?` defines a single character from folder (App1, App2 ..
 App9) but not subfolders.

-Also, you can combine several wildcards to match the specified folder name and subfolders
+Also, you can combine several wildcards to match the specified folder name and subfolders.

 NOTE:
  * Shortcuts that link to a program outside the specified folders will be launched sandboxed.
 For example: if you place a shortcut inside a broken out folder and it links to some program in a non broken out folder, then the shortcut will launch sandboxed.